Kermetico HVAF Thermal Spray Equipment and Wear Resistant Coatings for Mud Motor Rotors

 HVAF carbide coatings are superior to HVOF Tungsten carbide for both wear protection and HVAF lower production cost.
 The high velocity of the particles (greater than 1,000 m/s) in our Kermetico HVAF process enables the production of very dense coatings with high bond strength.

-Kermetico HVAF low spraying temperature 1,960-2,010°C and the gentle particle heating lead to minimal feedstock phase transformation and almost nonexistent elemental depletion/decomposition of the in-flight particles.
+Kermetico HVAF low spraying temperature 1,960-2,010°C and the gentle particle heating led to minimal feedstock phase transformation and almost nonexistent elemental depletion/decomposition of the in-flight particles.

-The Kermetico HVAF process significantly reduces the oxide content in the coatings, and produce high-performance coatings.
+The Kermetico HVAF process significantly reduces the oxide content in the coatings and produces high-performance coatings.